SebacicA11y/web.dev/src/site/content/en/accessible/what-is-accessibility/index.md

 ## Next steps

-Now that you have a high level understanding of accessibility, it's time to dive in to more specific details, starting with keyboard access.
+Now that you have a top level understanding of accessibility, it's time to dive in to more specific details, starting with keyboard access.